andreoliwa/logseq-doctor/internal/testdata/stub-graph/pages/finder.md

 - Line before 3
 - Parent block with tasks at first level
   - TODO First task
-  - Some regular paragraph with a #tag should be skipped
+  - First paragraph with a #tag
   - DOING Second task
   - DONE Third task
   - WAITING Fourth task with a #tag